 1. Cheeni Kam (2007)

-A classic romantic comedy with an interesting premise.
-A 64-year old chef (Amitabh Bachchan) falls in love with a 34-year-old software engineer (Tabu).
-The fun and complications start when he discovers that the father of the girl is 6 years younger to him.
-This leads to some hilarious incidents.
-This includes some classic tropes as well as some original ideas.
+R Balki’s classic romantic comedy has an interesting premise: a 64-year old chef (Amitabh Bachchan) falls in love with a 34-year-old software engineer (Tabu).
+The fun and complications begin when he discovers that the father of the girl is 6 years younger to him.
+It sets you up for some hilarious situations.
+There are some classic tropes and some original ideas in here.

 Where to Watch: Zee5

 2. Good Night Good Morning (2010)